-Here are the latest Freebird promo codes you can stack for up to $30 cash back on Uber and Lyft rides booked through Freebird.
+Here’s the latest Freebird promo code you can stack for up to $30 cash back on Uber and Lyft rides booked through Freebird.

 Here’s how to do it.
 After you download Freebird, enter this.

 - “OUTANDOUT” – $10 cashback ($5 for each of your first 2 rides)

 Freebird lets you book Uber and Lyft rides through their app – and you’ll earn points on each ride.
 Once you earn 5,000 points, you can cash it out for $10.
-So you can potentially do even better with these codes when you add points to the mix.
+So you can potentially do even better when you add points to the mix.

-Freebird powers up your Uber and Lyft apps
+Freebird promo code powers up your Uber and Lyft apps

 - Key link: Download Freebird

 If you ride Uber or Lyft with any regularity, I’ve found Freebird to be a nice “power up” for those bookings.
 The prices are the same – as it pulls the quote from those apps directly – and I’ve also had my Uber credits applied even when booking through Freebird.

 With Freebird, you earn points + cashback for ordering rides through the app.
 Here’s my full writeup on Freebird with more information.

-And now, you can get an extra $30 cashback with promo codes (all listed above).
+And now, you can get an extra $10 cashback with my promo code (listed above).

 I am all over this as it’s literally free cashback for doing something you’re already planning to do.